Skip to content

 before() async

-Hook to run before the component signals that is has been started.
+Hook to run before the component signals that is running.

 In here, one would define initializing steps necessary for the component to run.
-This method must return, otherwise the component will not set the started signal.
+This method must return, otherwise the component will not set the RUNNING state.

 It is defined as a no-op and supposed to be implemented in the inheriting class.